 Aikido is a Japanese martial art based on the principle of Ki, that is, the harmony or balance of energy.
 One seeks to overcome an attacker by first blending with the incoming attack then redirecting its energy.
 Taking the attackers balance both physically and mentally and then controlling the movement is important in Aikido, as is the development of the use of Ki rather than strength.
 Many of the movements in Aikido are based on movements with sword and other weapons.

 Aikido practice removes competition by the defender being nominated in advance.
 Its breadth of skills and practices to be learnt and understood is immense.
 It encourages you to improve and perfect technique.
-So what's a perfect technique it where you control effortlessly a incoming force (an attacker) and effectively neutralise with control.
+So what's a perfect technique?
+It is where you control effortlessly a incoming force (an attacker) and effectively neutralise with control.
 Simply put if you combine mind and body your defence is irresistible.
 Aikido chartistic is that of controlloing circular movement.

 The vision of Aikido is worth hundreds of word and is why we have some U Tube clips for you to view.
-Steven Segal's films include aikido defenses.
 We are going to develop short clips of aikido movements to support beginners on this website - as a future development.

 To find out about Aikido its best to have a go and actually do it.
 Click here to see how you can start aikido